Skip to main content

 How is the site being developed?

 Of the 45 planning conditions imposed on the approved scheme, some required further details to be submitted to the local planning authority for discharge before development started.
-Bloor Homes has submitted details for the pre-commencement conditions, and these are either formerly discharged or nearing formal discharge.
+Bloor Homes has submitted details for the pre-commencement conditions, and these are formerly discharged.

 When will development start?